 A photographer’s guide to shooting Hyrox events

 Hyrox is an unreal experience!
 It gave me goosebumps working through these events.
 I wanted to jot down some thoughts and observations about what it’s like to photograph a HYROX event—specifically the World Championships.
 There’s a lot going on at these competitions, and it’s an atypical sports setup.
-The energy is unreal, the logistics are tricky, and creative opportunities are everywhere.

 1 Unconventional venues: Low light + fast movement